Published:

 Mobile card terminal

-A physical device (e.g. from SumUp, Worldline, or via Payrexx) that accepts debit cards, credit cards, and contactless payments.
-The devices cost a one-off fee of between EUR 16 and EUR 400, depending on the range of functions.
-A SumUp Air costs around EUR 16 with no contract commitment, while a Worldline terminal is often rented (from approx. EUR 25–40/mth.).
+A physical device (e.g. from SumUp, Worldline or via Payrexx) that accepts debit cards, credit cards and contactless payments.
+The devices cost a one-off fee between EUR 16 and EUR 400, depending on the range of functions.
+A SumUp Air costs around EUR 16 without contractual commitment, a Worldline terminal is often rented (from approx. EUR 25–40/mth.).

 Tap to Pay on smartphone

 Tap to Pay turns your smartphone into a card terminal.
-The customer holds their card or smartphone against your device, and the payment is processed via NFC.
-Various PSPs offer this feature — with Payrexx, for example, Tap to Pay is available for a one-off setup fee of EUR 49, and with SumUp via the app.
+The customer holds their card or smartphone to your device, and the payment is processed via NFC.
+Various PSPs offer this function — with Payrexx, Tap to Pay is available, for example, from a one-off verification fee of EUR 49, and with SumUp via the app.
 Tap to Pay is particularly suitable for businesses that want to carry as little hardware as possible.

 TWINT QR code